65days

 Seasonal Planting

-Calendar
+& Species Calendar

-A month-by-month guide to planting, blooming, bird activity, and habitat tasks for Eastern Pennsylvania's Western Main Line.
-Know what to do โ€” and what to expect โ€” every month of the year.
+A month-by-month guide to planting, blooming, bird activity, and habitat tasks for Eastern Pennsylvania's Western Main Line — enhanced with live species data from eBird's Chester County observations.

-Early Spring ยท Eastern Pennsylvania
+Peak Spring · Eastern Pennsylvania

 Avg.
 Temp Range